 The best Airtable alternatives for project management and collaboration

-JIRA products by Atlassian include several project management tools that enable easy organization and prioritization of tasks, which in JIRA speak are called “issues.”
-Some of the advantages of JIRA include:
+Jira products by Atlassian include several project management tools that enable easy task management and information organization.
+Some of the advantages of Jira include:

 - Relatively low cost